 - His lechon recipe was not always perfect.
-His first customer feedback told him his lechon was too salty and that it just needed water to turn it into the sea.
+His first customer feedback was ‘lechon was too salty, when you add water it can turn into the sea’.

-- Rico’s Lechon’s slogan, ‘Da Best Gyud’, came from Mr. Dionson’s vow to make each of his lechon at the best quality.
+- Rico’s Lechon’s slogan, ‘Da Best Gyud’, came from Mr. Dionson’s vow to make each of his lechon, the best quality.

 - Former President Joseph Estrada declared Rico’s Lechon to be his personal favorite and asked Mr. Dionson to cook several lechons at the Malacañang Palace.

 - Rico’s Lechon started out selling only around 2 to 3 lechon pieces each week.
 Today, it sells somewhere around 2,000 to 4,000 pieces each month.

 - Rico’s Lechon is the pioneer of the spicy lechon, as it was Mr. Dionson’s quest to keep satisfying his customers.

 - Rico’s Lechon is a favorite among politicians, celebrities and prominent people in the country.

 - Sharon Cuneta, who is a huge fan of Carcar lechon, is among the list of famous customers of Rico’s Lechon.
 Other celebrity customers include Kris Aquino, the Banana Split crew, Aiza Seguerra and Liza Diño-Seguerra, Liberal Party politicians, Kuya Kim Atienza, Solenn Heusaff, Grace Poe, Sam Oh and many more.

 - In the middle of the campaign period, it was at the Rico’s Lechon Mactan Promenade branch that President Rodrigo Duterte and his team held the surprise birthday celebration for his ex-wife Elizabeth Zimmermann.
 The restaurant served around 300 lechon lovers during that event.